I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Director of Public Prosecutions decided, with help from his political masters, that haste was not needed in the matter.
 By mid-October 1889, Lord Arthur Somerset had crossed the English Channel and began a lengthy exile.
 He spent the rest of his life on the French Rivera, where he died in 1926.

 The boys received no such accommodations from the justice system.
 They were hauled into the Old Bailey and found guilty of gross indecency.
 Newlove got four months with hard labour, the others drew nine months.

 The authorities might have congratulated themselves that they had swept the unsavoury business under the rug and ordered another round of vintage port at their clubs.
-But, they reckoned Ernest Parke, journalist by trade.
+But, they reckoned without Ernest Parke, journalist by trade.

-He thought it unfair that the toffs got away scot-free with their reputations intact while their playthings served hard time in prison.
+He thought it unfair that the toffs got away Scot-free with their reputations intact while their playthings served hard time in prison.
 In late September 1889, he published a story in the North London Press which alluded to aristocratic carryings-on in a house of ill repute.
 In November, he named Lord Somerset and the Earl of Euston, and dropped broad hints about a royal personage.

 Somerset was safely tucked away in France, but the Earl of Euston felt he had to defend his honour.
 He sued for libel.